Horizontal vs Vertical Metal Bandsaws in Australia

 Horizontal machines dominate production workshops, while vertical models suit flexible shaping applications.

-What is a Horizontal Bandsaw?
+What is a Horizontal Metal Bandsaw?

 - The saw head pivots or travels horizontally